apache/airflow/contributing-docs/10_working_with_git.rst

 1. You first need to add the Apache project remote to your git repository.
 This is only necessary once, so if it's not the first time you are following this tutorial you can skip this step.
-In this example, we will be adding the remote as "apache" so you can refer to it easily:
+In this example, we will be adding the remote as "apache" so you can refer to it easily

 * If you use ssh: ``git remote add apache git@github.com:apache/airflow.git``
 * If you use https: ``git remote add apache https://github.com/apache/airflow.git``

 2. You then need to make sure that you have the latest main fetched from the ``apache`` repository.
-You can do this
+You can do this via
-   via:

    ``git fetch apache`` (to fetch apache remote)

    ``git fetch --all``  (to fetch all remotes)

-3. Assuming that your feature is in a branch in your repository called ``my-branch`` you can easily check what is the base commit you should rebase from by:
+3. Assuming that your feature is in a branch in your repository called ``my-branch`` you can easily check what is the base commit you should rebase from via

    ``git merge-base my-branch apache/main``